kameshstr88-hub/Project-1/README.md

 # Project-1

-# Signup Form with Client-Side Validation
+# Client-Side Signup Form Validation

-A responsive signup form built using **HTML, CSS, and JavaScript**, featuring real-time client-side validation and a clean user interface.
+This repository contains a simple signup form implemented using HTML, CSS, and JavaScript.
-This project demonstrates fundamental frontend development concepts and best practices.
+The application performs client-side validation in real time and prevents form submission until all inputs meet defined validation rules.

 ---

-## Overview
+## Purpose

-This project implements a signup form that validates user input dynamically as the user types.
-The submit button remains disabled until all form fields meet the validation criteria, ensuring better user experience and data integrity.
+The purpose of this project is to demonstrate:
+- Basic frontend form handling
+- Real-time validation using JavaScript
+- DOM manipulation without external libraries
+- Clean and maintainable UI logic

 ---

-## Features
+## Functional Description

-- Real-time input validation
-- Disabled submit button until form is valid
-- Clear and user-friendly validation messages
-- Responsive centered layout
-- Clean and readable code structure
-- No external libraries or frameworks
+The form consists of three input fields: name, email, and password.
+Validation logic is executed on every input event.
+If any field is invalid, an inline error message is displayed and the submit button remains disabled.

+On successful validation, the form can be submitted and a confirmation message is shown.

 ---

-## Validation Rules
+## Validation Criteria

-- **Name**: Minimum of 3 characters
+- **Name**: Must contain at least 3 non-whitespace characters
-- **Email**: Must contain a valid email format (`@`)
+- **Email**: Must include the `@` symbol
-- **Password**: Minimum of 6 characters
+- **Password**: Must contain at least 6 characters
-- **Submit Button**: Enabled only when all fields are valid
+- **Submission**: Disabled unless all conditions are satisfied

 ---

-## Technologies Used
+## Technology Stack

-- HTML5
+- HTML5 for structure
-- CSS3
+- CSS3 for layout and styling
-- JavaScript (Vanilla)
+- JavaScript (ES6) for validation logic and event handling

+No third-party libraries or frameworks are used.

 ---

-## Project Structure
+## File Structure